 There are other ways to maximize this card while traveling that make it a must in your wallet while you’re abroad.

-And Capital One Shopping automatically hunts for coupon codes when you’re checking out online.
-Plus, you can use your miles to pay for Amazon.com purchases.
-Keep in mind that you’re also covered in case something goes wrong with the card’s extended warranty offer for one year on eligible purchases.
+You can still make your Capital One Venture Rewards Card worth it for you even if you don’t want to travel.
+It comes with strong shopping benefits, such as redeeming rewards with PayPal and Amazon.com.
+You also get access to Capital One Shopping, which automatically hunts for coupon codes when you check out online.
+While shopping, keep in mind that you’re also covered in case something goes wrong with the card’s extended warranty offer for one additional year on eligible purchases.

 Finally, you’ll have access to exclusive events, such as March Madness, artist soundchecks and exclusive dinners with Michelin-star chefs through Capital One Entertainment.